The Mpemba effect likes to hit a wall

 This analysis of the effect of a wall to the right, which is consistent with Eq.~\eqref{eq:transition2walls}, can also be explored numerically, as shown in Fig.~\ref{fig:leftboundary} for a quartic potential.
+The rescaled Mpemba temperature $T_{\mathcal M}L_{-}^{-4}$ is shown as a function of the distance between the two walls, $L_+-L_-$.
+As the right wall gets closer, $T_{\mathcal M}$ increases and eventually diverges, signaling the disappearance of the Mpemba effect.
+For large $L_+-L_-$, the Mpemba temperature is independent of $L_+$ and is consistent with the prediction of Eq.~\eqref{eq:temperaturetransition}.
 Finally, if Pandora's box of mathematical possibilities is open to non-analytic potentials, with asymptotic behavior differing to the right and to the left, then of course a hard wall is not a necessary condition.
-All that is required to observe the Mpemba effect is a steeper potential to the left than to the right.
-One can even artificially create two transition temperatures (a mathematical curiosity illustrated in the End Matter) by inserting a wall to the right.
+All that is required to observe the Mpemba effect is a steeper potential to the left than to the right, which can reverse the population as the initial temperature is increased.
+One can even artificially create two or more Mpemba temperatures, a mathematical curiosity illustrated in the End Matter (as already numerically observed in~\cite{Malhotra2024} for two temperatures, and expanded on in~\cite{pre-us} for an arbitrary number of temperatures) by inserting a wall to the right.
 If anything, this confirms that the Mpemba effect is driven by the asymptotics of the potential regardless of its inner structure, in line with our main message.